-The book of Leviticus contains God’s instructions to His chosen nation Israel on how they were to worship Him.
-It contains detailed instructions about the duties of the priests as well as instructions on observing and obeying God’s law and the sacrificial system.
+The book of Leviticus contains God’s instructions to His chosen nation, Israel, on how they were to worship Him.
+It contains detailed instructions about the duties of the priests as well as instructions on observing and obeying God’s Law and the sacrificial system.
 God designated seven specific feasts that Israel was to celebrate each year.
-Each one of these festivals is significant both in regards to the Lord’s provision for His people but even more importantly in the spiritual significance as they foreshadowed the coming Messiah and His work in redeeming people from every tribe, tongue and nation.
-While Christians are no longer under any obligation to observe any of the Old Testament feasts (Colossians 2:16), we should understand their significance and importance nonetheless.
+Each one of these festivals is significant both in regards to the Lord’s provision for His people and in regards to the foreshadowing of the coming Messiah and His work in redeeming people from every tribe, tongue, and nation.
+While Christians are no longer under any obligation to observe any of the Old Testament feasts (Colossians 2:16), we should understand their significance and importance, nonetheless.

-The feasts often began and ended with a “Sabbath rest” where the Jews were commanded to not do any customary work on those days.
-Both the normal weekly Sabbath and the special Sabbaths that were to be observed as part of the Jewish Feasts point us to the ultimate Sabbath rest which is found only in Jesus Christ.
+The feasts often began and ended with a “Sabbath rest,” and the Jews were commanded to not do any customary work on those days.
+Both the normal weekly Sabbath and the special Sabbaths that were to be observed as part of the Jewish feasts point us to the ultimate Sabbath rest, which is found only in Jesus Christ.
 It is a rest that Christians experience through faith in the finished work of Christ upon the cross.

-Beginning in the spring, the seven Jewish feasts are: Passover, Feast of Unleavened Bread, Feast of Firstfruits, Feast of Weeks, Feast of Trumpets, The Day of Atonement and The Feast of Tabernacles.
+Beginning in the spring, the seven Jewish feasts are Passover, the Feast of Unleavened Bread, the Feast of Firstfruits, the Feast of Weeks, the Feast of Trumpets, the Day of Atonement, and the Feast of Tabernacles.
 The Jewish feasts are closely related to Israel’s spring and fall harvests and agricultural seasons.
 They were to remind the Israelites each year of God’s ongoing protection and provision.
-But even more importantly they foreshadowed the redemptive work of Jesus Christ.
+But, even more importantly, they foreshadowed the redemptive work of Jesus Christ.
 Not only did they play significant roles in Christ’s earthly ministry but they also symbolize the complete redemptive story of Christ, beginning with His death on the cross as the Passover Lamb and ending with His second coming after which He will “tabernacle” or dwell with His people forever.

-The Feast of Weeks (Pentecost) occurred 50 days (the Greek word “Pentecost” means fiftieth) after the Firstfruits festival and celebrated the end of the grain harvest.
+The Feast of Weeks (Pentecost) occurred 50 days after the Firstfruits festival and celebrated the end of the grain harvest (the Greek word Pentecost means “fiftieth”).
 The primary focus of the festival was gratitude to God for the harvest.
 This feast reminds us of the fulfillment of Jesus’ promise to send “another helper” (John 14:16) who would indwell believers and empower them for ministry.
-The coming of the Holy Spirit 50 days after Jesus’ resurrection was the guarantee (Ephesians 1:13-14) that the promise of salvation and future resurrection will come to pass.
-The indwelling presence of the Holy Spirit in every born-again believer is what seals us in Christ and bears witness with our spirit that we are indeed “joint heirs with Christ” (Romans 8:16-17).
+The coming of the Holy Spirit 50 days after Jesus’ resurrection was the guarantee (Ephesians 1:13–14) that the promise of salvation and future resurrection will come to pass.
+The indwelling presence of the Holy Spirit in every born-again believer is what seals us in Christ and bears witness with our spirit that we are indeed “joint heirs with Christ” (Romans 8:16–17).

-After the spring feasts conclude with the Feast of Weeks, there is a period of time before the Fall Feasts begin.
+After the spring feasts conclude with the Feast of Weeks, there is a period of time before the fall feasts begin.
 This time is spiritually symbolic of the church age in which we live today.
 Christ’s sacrifice and resurrection are past, we have received the promised Holy Spirit, and now we await His second coming.
-Just as the Spring Feasts pointed towards the Messiah’s ministry at His first coming, the Fall Feasts point toward what will happen at His second coming.
+Just as the spring feasts pointed toward the Messiah’s ministry at His first coming, the fall feasts point toward what will happen at His second coming.

 The Feast of Trumpets was commanded to be held on the first day of the seventh month and was to be a “day of trumpet blast” (Numbers 29:1) to commemorate the end of the agricultural and festival year.
 The trumpet blasts were meant to signal to Israel that they were entering a sacred season.
 The agricultural year was coming to a close; there was to be a reckoning with the sins of the people on the Day of Atonement.
 The Feast of Trumpets signifies Christ’s second coming.
 We see trumpets associated with the second coming in verses like 1 Thessalonians 4:16, “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.”
-Of course the sounding of the trumpet also indicates the pouring out of God’s wrath on the earth as well.
-Certainly this feast points towards the coming Day of the Lord.
+Of course, the sounding of the trumpet also indicates the pouring out of God’s wrath on the earth in the book of Revelation.
+Certainly, this feast points toward the coming Day of the Lord.

 The Day of Atonement occurs just ten days after the Feast of Trumpets.
-The Day of Atonement was the day the High Priest went into the Holy of Holies each year to make an offering for the sins of Israel.
-This feast is symbolic of the time when God will again turn His attention back to the nation of Israel after “…the fullness of the Gentiles has come in…all Israel will be saved” (Romans 11:25-26).
+The Day of Atonement was the day the high priest went into the Holy of Holies each year to make an offering for the sins of Israel.
+This feast is symbolic of the time when God will again turn His attention back to the nation of Israel after “the full number of the Gentiles has come in, and . . . all Israel will be saved” (Romans 11:25–26).
 The Jewish remnant who survive the Great Tribulation will recognize Jesus as their Messiah as God releases them from their spiritual blindness and they come to faith in Christ.